mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Touch anywhere: Enable to tap anywhere on screen to fire.
 First finger is main fire.
 Second finger when first finger is pressed is alternate fire

 -Scaling Mode:

+     * Keep Aspect: keeps the aspect ratio
+     * Stretch to fit screen, will use all available screen.
      * Original.
      * 1.5X: 1.5 original size.
      * 2X: Double original size.
      * 2.5X: 2.5 original size.
-     * Keep Aspect: keeps the aspect ratio
-     * Stretch to fit screen, will use all available screen.
+     * (... and so on)

 -Effect overlay.
-Applies an image filter (scanlines or CRT) at the expense of performance.
+Applies an image filter (scanlines, CRT) at the expense of performance.

 -Touch controller visible: Hide/Show the touch controller.
 Disable if you want to use an external controller like a keyboard or Wiimote.